Is Doune The Rabbit Hole a family-friendly festival?

 However, please try to make arrangements for meeting up with folks before you arrive on site just in case of that dreaded (inevitable) battery failure just when you need your phone the most.

 Remember – turn it off and save your batteries if you’re not using it!
 There is limited 4g and mobile internet signal onsite.
+5g has not made it this far out of civilisation yet!

 Can I reserve a camping space?